hortonworks-gallery/hdp22-twitter-demo/README.md

 hive -e 'desc tweets_text_partition'
 ```

-- Start storm topology to generate alerts into an HBase table for stocks whose tweet volume is higher than threshold this will also read tweets into Hive/HDFS/local disk/Solr/Banana.
+- **Start Storm Twitter topology** to generate alerts into an HBase table for stocks whose tweet volume is higher than threshold this will also read tweets into Hive/HDFS/local disk/Solr/Banana.
 The first time you run below, maven will take 15min to download dependent jars
 ```
 cd /root/hdp22-twitter-demo
 ./start-demo.sh